 - How will fluctuations in the economy influence your product, your consumers, and the spending habits of your industry?

 - What does your supply chain look like?

 - How do your supply chain partners operate?

 The Bottom Line

 The difference between lean and agile is the fluidity with the response to the market.
 A lean supply chain focuses on cutting costs by producing high volumes of products with low variability.
 An agile supply chain focuses on responding to the market demand with smaller, customizable batches of items.
 Often a lean supply chain is more cost-effective and predictable, while an agile supply chain is more flexible and adaptable.

 There is no cookie-cutter answer for all businesses.
 You need to look at your product, your consumer, your market, and your partners to come up with the right type of supply chain strategy for your business.

-At LTX, we create a unique pathway for your goods, ensuing your supply chain is the perfect mix of lean and agile for your company.
+At Redwood Logistics, we create a unique pathway for your goods, ensuring your supply chain is the perfect mix of lean and agile for your company.
 Consult with Redwood Logistics to discuss customized services for your business’ supply chain needs.